Shanin-Raj/AI-personal-assistant/README.md

 # Project S.H.A.N.I.N. - Mark I Release

 This repository contains the code for the Mark I version of my personal AI assistant, S.H.A.N.I.N.
-A semester-long project to build an intelligent assistant from the ground up, integrating new technologies with each version.
+A Years-long project to build an intelligent assistant from the ground up, integrating new technologies with each version.

 ---